 The Tascam DR-100mkIII offers some real improvements over the earlier versions, and over competitors in the market.
 The sound quality is quite fine, and the operation is intuitive.
 Menus, when one needs to delve into them, are logically-arranged, and making changes is relatively quick and easy.
 The new rechargeable battery provides impressive performance: in most cases one could record for a whole day on a single charge.
 It’s unfortunate that the battery cannot be easily replaced, but its long life might be a reasonable trade-off.
 Conversely, operating on two AA batteries is a disappointment, we only got a couple of hours of continuous recording before the pair of new Alkaline batteries went dead.

-Those monitoring problems make it hard to wholeheartedly endorse this recorder, but the recordings it can make are quite impressive.
+Initially, monitoring problems made it hard to wholeheartedly endorse this recorder, but those have been resolved through firmware updates.
+The recordings the Dr-100mkIII can make are quite impressive.
 The high-sample-rate recording that this recorder is capable of is of little use in most journalistic and documentary projects, but the overall quality of the mic preamps and analog-to-digital conversion is a real improvement from the earlier models.
 The DR-100mkIII can make clean, excellent-quality recordings with a wide array of microphones, including the dynamic mics that are often problematic with small portable recorders.

 The Tascam DR-60D, and DR-70D offer good recording quality too — maybe not quite as good as the DR-100 mkIII, but still very good, and for less money.
 However, the design of the DR-100 mkIII may be more appealing in some contexts.
 If you intend to use the built-in mics, the DR-100 is a better choice: the DR-60D doesn’t have any, and the DR-70D’s are positioned poorly for hand-held use.